 Dan: He becomes a messiah for everyone, and how does that change once he leaves or comes back?
 It changes the people greatly when people put so much of their hopes and fears and their life into somebody else’s life.

-The X-Men movies changed some aspects of the comic.
+Question: The X-Men movies changed some aspects of the comic.
 How do you expect Superman Returns to change the way writers approach the comic?